 It would be very expensive indeed to use storage heaters unless you had access to cheap off-peak electricity.

 However if you have storage heaters you should choose an energy supplier which offers you a special deal for an interruptible supply, which automatically turns them on only when electricity is at its cheapest: not all energy companies do.
-What follows on this Page is about our supplier and our meter and our costs.

 The typical price per unit (kilowatt hour) of peak-time electricity has always been higher than the typical price for gas, everywhere and whoever your supplier is, and will probably remain so for the foreseeable future (but I cannot really see gas lighting coming back).
-Our rate for interuptible electricity is also currently a little higher than our gas price.
+Our rate for interuptible electricity is also higher than our gas price.
 Looking into the future, for reasons discussed on the Page on Interruptible Energy, the cost of interruptible energy is likely to fall while the price of gas is likely to rise.

 However, two other factors need to be taken into account.
 The first is that in forty years we have not spent even one penny on repairs and maintenance (nor have we ever had any sort of breakdown).